Non-Homogeneous Haze Removal via Artificial Scene Prior and Bidimensional Graph Reasoning: Proposed Method

 \subsubsection{Channel Graph Reasoning module}

-Similar to SGR, Channel Graph Reasoning module consists of the following three operations: Channel Graph Projection, Channel Graph Reasoning, Channel Graph Reprojection.
-The structure of CGR is illustrated in Fig.4 (b).
+Similar to SGR, we exploit the correlation among distinct channels via Channel Graph Projection, Channel Graph Reasoning, and Channel Graph Reprojection.
+The structure of CGR is illustrated in Fig.6 (b).

-\textbf{Channel Graph Projection}: We perform the features projection on the channel dimension.
-In particular, we project each channel feature into a channel graph node.
-We first feed $X$ into a convolution layer to generate $\textit X_{c}\in\mathbb{R}^{H \times W \times N}$, where $N$ determines the number of nodes.
-Considering that $L = H\times W$ is too large, we utilize an average pooling $\mathcal{P}(\cdot)$ to process the features $X_{c}$ to reduce the scale for $H$ and $W$: